 - Support the work of managers to integrate DEI at the Lab?
 Berkeley Lab will provide some useful toolkits in our IDEAs in Action web page.
 The discussion of IDEA best practices will help us consider how to integrate and operationalize IDEA as part of our work processes and decision-making.

 10. Will there be some way to check in with staff at the Area and Division level to see if the IDEA program is making an impact?

-With the creation of the DEI Chairs Council, we will meet on a quarterly basis to understand the employee experience of IDEA at the ground level.
+With the creation of the IDEA Chairs Council, we will meet on a quarterly basis to understand the employee experience of IDEA at the ground level.
 This is way for Berkeley Lab to have a line of sight into what each of the groups are experiencing, and continuing to improve our understanding for increased effectiveness and scalability.

 11. Do we have an IDEA scorecard so we can measure progress?

 Since the IDEA campaign is in its first year, Berkeley Lab is starting to identify key priorities and focus areas for FY 2020.
 We will continue to update our website with the latest information, including our measurements for tracking the progress of our strategy, goals, and milestones (more to come!)